-In addition, consider building in UGC into your marketing campaigns by showcasing testimonials or customer photos; especially now in a time when you may be unable to utilize a studio for professional video and photoshoots and consumers are especially sensitive to brand missteps, using user-generated content in your product launch campaigns is a smart and authentic way to connect with your audience.
-Get inspiration from five brands’ recent campaigns here.
+In addition, consider factoring in the UGC you’ve collected into your marketing campaigns by showcasing customer testimonials or photos.
+This is especially beneficial now in a time when consumers are sensitive to brand missteps.
+Using UGC in your online product launch campaigns is a smart and authentic way to connect with your audience, like these examples demonstrate.

-Generate buzz on social media
+5. Generate buzz on social media

-Social media plays an integral role in helping consumers discover new products and brands.
-In fact, after seeing a product or service on Instagram, 92% of users say they have taken some kind of action, such as buying the product online, visiting the brand’s website, or following the brand on social media, according to research commissioned by Facebook.
+It’s not just discovery, either.
+After seeing a product or service on Instagram, 92% of users say they’ve taken some kind of action, such as buying the product online, visiting the brand’s website, or following the brand on social media, according to research commissioned by Facebook.

 Targeted social media ads are another way to reach your desired audience and compel them to purchase your product or engage with your brand.
 Among social media users, 48% say they’ve purchased something after seeing an ad on social media, according to The CMO Survey.

-Most of all, you can use the site to collect details about the consumers showing interest.
+Above all, you can use the site to collect details about the consumers showing interest.
 Most consumers are willing to share their personal information with brands if they get something in return, like exclusive access or a discount.

-Spread the word by email
+8. Spread the word by email

+The first stream of emails should hint about the new product.
+Then, follow up with details about the launch date.
 When the product launches, send “buy now” emails with vibrant images and a call-to-action link to make purchasing easy.
 Add a sense of urgency to encourage purchases by offering discounts or limited-time offers.